nwangfw/kubeml/README.md

 $ ./kubeml train     --function resnet34-4     --dataset cifar10     --epochs 10     --batch 256 --lr 0.01 --parallelism 4 --static
 #check which pods are selected for this training job
 fission function pod --name=resnet34
-#log into one selected pods to see training details
+#log into one selected pods to see python training details
 kubectl -n fission-function logs poolmgr-torch-default-11838650-5b647ccd69-8chm2 -c torch
+#Golang code log can be seen by the following command
+./kubeml logs --id <job id>
 ```